First full-size 3D scan of Titanic shows shipwreck in new light | Technology

 First full-size 3D scan of Titanic shows shipwreck in new light

-"All our assumptions about how it sank, and a lot of the details of the Titanic comes from speculation, because there is no model that you can reconstruct, or work exact distances," he said.
+"All our assumptions about how it sank, and a lot of the details of the Titanic, comes from speculation, because there is no model that you can reconstruct, or work exact distances," he said.
 "I'm excited because this quality of the scan will allow people in the future to walk through the Titanic themselves ... and see where the bridge was and everything else."
+Parks Stephenson, a leading Titanic expert who was involved in the project, called the modelling a "gamechanger."
+"I'm seeing details that none of us have ever seen before and this allows me to build upon everything that we have learned to date and see the wreck in a new light," he said.
+"We've got actual data that engineers can take to examine the true mechanics behind the breakup and the sinking and thereby get even closer to the true story of Titanic disaster."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)